 Intermediate English University of Donja Gorica, Fall 2012 & Spring 2013 Enrollment: 20 During my Fulbright Fellowship, I planned classes to improve students' conversational English and their understanding of grammatical structure.
 Additionally, I facilitated and graded oral and written exams.

+Modern Romance: Sex, Love, and Union Formation in the Internet Age Cornell University, Spring 2019 I served as the lead TA for this course where I provided input on course development, assisted with lesson plans and exam preparation, and managed the course website.
+In addition, I held weekly office hours, provided feedback for drafts, and graded final papers.
 Race and Public Policy Cornell University, Spring 2016 In this course, I held weekly office hours and helped create assignment prompts and grading rubrics.
 I provided feedback for drafts and graded final papers.
 I also assisted in designing and proctoring the midterm and final exam.

-Introduction to Sociology Cornell University, Fall 2015 (two sections) Enrollment: 25 As a teaching assistant for Introduction to Sociology, I was responsible for two discussion sections with approximately 25 student each.
+Introduction to Sociology Cornell University, Fall 2015 As a teaching assistant for Introduction to Sociology, I was responsible for two discussion sections with approximately 25 student each.
 I designed and taught weekly lessons on sociological theory and key topics in sociology and facilitated group presentations for increased student involvement.
 Additionally, I held weekly office hours, graded assignments, and proctored and graded the midterm and final exam.

 Other Teaching Experience